 Since the first experiment with my handmade watercolors, I have dedicated my life to cataloging the amazing pigments of the Ozarks.
 I forage the creeks, dirt roads, and hillsides for pigment sources.
 And sometimes people who have become interested in my work have gifted me with boxes of rocks they’ve collected.

 I collect rocks, clay, soils, and other natural resources from our wild Ozark wilderness.
 Then I process them by hand to make my watercolor pigments.
-The Ozarks has not yielded any light-fast green or blue yet, so unless I use a fugitive color, the colors are always going to be in the limited palette of earth tones.
+The Ozarks has not yielded any light-fast bright green and no blue of any sort yet, so unless I use a fugitive color, the colors are always going to be in the limited palette of earth tones.
 Not to fear.
 As you will see, there are many shades and hues of gorgeous pigments to use in a variety of ways.

 Keep an eye on this 2020 gallery page.
 I’ll be adding more to it throughout the year.
 Comments are welcome!